ArweaveTeam/SmartWeave/README.md

 ## Writing a contract

 A contract is in the format of an ES Module that exports one function `handle`.
 It is initialized with an initial state from a corresponding json file.
 Both the contract module and the initial state are written to the Arweave blockchain as data transactions.

-Below is a hello world contract, it waits for people to say the two words 'Hello' and 'World' to it (as inputs) and once it has seen both it sets its state to `happy: true`
+Below is a hello world contract, it waits for actions that say the two words 'Hello' and 'World' to it (as inputs) and once it has seen both it sets its state to `happy: true`

 Contract Source: